Red particle's location

 To observe the way the acceleration between the components would affect the acceleration between the particles, I added that feature to my first simulation on acceleration between two particles.
 As expected, the rate of contraction due to a particle accelerating before the other began to decrease, but after a while, it stopped contracting and began stretching instead.
 In that simulation, the contraction produced at one scale was used to decrease the one produced at the other scale and vice-versa, so that when contraction switched to stretching at both scales, stretching was all of a sudden used to increase stretching.
 I wished that the rate of contraction would only have gotten smaller and smaller with time, thus getting closer and closer to 1, because this way, reversing the acceleration wouldn't have changed anything, but it didn't, and I didn't find how it could naturally do that, so I decided to switch to another idea I had during that time.

 Before I reverse the acceleration in that simulation to see how it works, let's try to imagine it.
-First, we would have to wait till the green particle begins to make its step away from the red one to shorten it, then the photon would carry that information back to the red one, which would also shorten its step, and so on until the motion would stop on the screen, after what the steps would start to lengthen again but towards the left, and the system would begin moving to the left.
+First, once the system would have gotten some speed, we would have to wait till the green particle begins to make its step away from the red one to shorten it, then the photon would carry that information back to the red one, which would also shorten its step, and so on until the motion would stop on the screen, after what the steps would start to lengthen again but towards the left, and the system would begin moving to the left.
 No length contraction that doesn't reverse this time, everything seems to work fine.
 This is exactly what I was expecting when I started making those simulations, but before yelling eureka, I need to apply that mechanism to my simulation with four particles to check if the two orthogonal clocks will still be able to stay synchronyzed during their acceleration.
 If they do, that simple mechanism will explain the null result of the MM experiment without any need for the ad hoc relativistic length contraction.